Robert Fuller (wrestler)

-Robert Welch (born May 14, 1949) is a professional wrestler and manager better known by his ring names Robert Fuller and Col. Robert Parker.
+Robert Welch (born May 14, 1949) is an American manager and retired professional wrestler, better known by his ring names Robert Fuller and Col. Robert Parker.
 Robert and his brother Ron co-owned Continental Championship Wrestling for a time.

 Professional wrestling career

-Fuller started wrestling in 1970 in the Alabama and Tennessee regions.
+Fuller started wrestling in 1970 in the Alabama and Tennessee regions with fellow wrestlers like Night Hawk.
 He often teamed with his cousin Jimmy Golden and they won many tag team titles.
 In the 1980s, he took his brother Ron's idea and made a stable called The Stud Stable.
 Among the members in the independent versions of this stable were Golden, Sid Vicious, Cactus Jack, Dutch Mantel, Brickhouse Brown, Gary Young, and Brian Lee.
 He spent some time in the American Wrestling Association with Golden in 1988, and they feuded with The Rock 'n' Roll Express (Ricky Morton and Robert Gibson).
-He also wrestled in the Texas area where he teamed with Jeff Jarrett.
+He also wrestled in the Texas area where he teamed with Jeff Jarrett to win the USWA World Tag Team Championship.

 In 1993, Fuller went to World Championship Wrestling as manager Col. Robert Parker, a takeoff of Col. Tom Parker of Elvis Presley fame.
 He managed Sid Vicious and teamed with manager Harley Race and his protege, Vader to form "The Masters of the Powerbomb".
 They feuded with Sting and Davey Boy Smith.
-In 1994, he managed "Stunning Steve" Austin before reforming his "Stud Stable" with Golden as "Bunkhouse Buck", Meng, Dick Slater, Terry Funk and Arn Anderson.
+In 1994, he managed "Stunning Steve" Austin before reforming his "Stud Stable" with Golden as "Bunkhouse Buck", Meng, Dick Slater, Terry Funk, Arn Anderson and Blacktop Bully.
 They feuded heavily with Dusty and Dustin Rhodes.
 In 1995, Col. Parker courted Sherri Martel to the dismay of both the Stud Stable and Sherri's charges, Harlem Heat.
 Parker and Sherri went to get married and Sherri was attacked by Madusa, who was supposed to be Parker's wife.
 Parker and Sherri split and feuded and then made up again, with Parker leaving the Stud Stable to help Sherri manage Harlem Heat.
 While with Harlem Heat, Parker's official title was "promoter", while Sherri retained the "manager" designation.
 One trademark of Parker's managing would be his fanning himself during matches.
 In October 1996, Harlem Heat fired Parker after he cost them the WCW World Tag Team Championships.
 He quickly started to manage The Amazing French Canadians (Jacques Rougeau and Carl Ouellet), trading in his gray suit for a French Foreign Legion uniform.
 Harlem Heat and The Amazing French Canadians began feuding.